jonbiolette/Portfolio/README.md

 - [HTML/WhosCarft](https://github.com/jonbiolette/Portfolio/tree/main/HTML/WhosCraft) was built in 2021 as web development prodject to promote my wifes artistic skills.
 Displaying her art in a gallery format with links back to her instagram in hopes of her finding a stronger following.

-- [Java](https://github.com/jonbiolette/Portfolio/tree/main/Java) includes the files I spent the most time on in my capstone project as well as other relevent java files for previouse java classes.
+- [Java](https://github.com/jonbiolette/Portfolio/tree/main/Java) currently includes files from my capstone project as well as other relevent java files for previouse java classes.

 - [React Native](https://github.com/jonbiolette/Portfolio/tree/main/React%20Native/Mobile%20Practicum) includes files that I contributed the most to in my Mobile Development Practicum.